 Each year the Passports with Purpose founders select a charity based on several criteria along with our sense of what would inspire us and the travel bloggers’ community.

 Here’s some information about the types of projects we like to fund:

 - We like causes that help people in poverty, especially women and children.
 (If you want to know why, check out Half the Sky and The Girl Effect).

 - We’re open to working anywhere in the world.
 Because we place a value on all human lives being of equal value, we especially like countries and causes where our dollars impact many people.

 - We like to set a measurable goal with a tangible outcome.
-Past projects have included schools, homes and schools — for 2012 we’re funding wells.
+Past projects have included schools, homes, libraries and wells.

 - There must be a transition plan that defines what will happen when our financial support comes to an end — we choose projects that have a sustainablity plan built in.

 - Because participating bloggers represent a wide range of backgrounds and beliefs, we shy away from charities with a strong religious or political affiliation

 - We want to show our donors what they accomplished!
 The project should be open to visits — as convenient for the hosts — either during or after construction.
 We also love to receive photos and stories that we can share as our fund-raising is underway and as construction is underway.

 And here are some of the other criteria we consider: